 We use as much hands-on or interactive training as possible in all aspects of learning.
 We employ web-based technologies, simulation and cadaver labs, core fellows’ lecture series, journal clubs, airway courses and ultrasound courses, to name a few.
 Our fellows are exposed to every aspect of pediatric emergency medicine.

-Yes, fellows can earn a Master of Medical and Health Professions Education, Master of Public Health or Master of Health Administration degree.
+Yes, fellows can earn a master's degree in Medical & Health Professions Education, Public Health or Health Administration.
 A fellow can also opt to participate in a certificate program in Global Health.
 All coursework is free of charge to the fellow and completed online, offering maximum flexibility.

 We offer expert in-house biostatistics support and clinical research mentorship opportunities.
 Fellows will have access to our Summer Scholars Program, where medical students and pre-medical students from around the country help with ongoing scholarly projects.